Lavve/MMM-MagicMover/README.md

 ```

 ## History
-* 1 February 2022: Changed to same names for regions as used in config.js
+* 1 February 2022: Changed to same names for regions as used in config.js.
+Also reduced default movement from 20px to 15px.
 * 6 December 2021: Bug fixes and imporovements.
 Added notification settings

 ## TODO